Kareem404/dental-diagnosis-treatment-framework/README.md

 ```
 git clone https://github.com/Kareem404/dental-diagnosis-treatment-framework.git
 ```
-After cloning the repo, you could run the API as a normal FastAPI application using uvicorn or as a docker container.
+After cloning the repo, you could run the API as a FastAPI application using uvicorn or as a docker container.
 ## 2.1 Run as FastAPI App
 To run the application as a FastAPI application.
 First, install the requirements file:
 ```